-The maximum operating clock frequency for the Dual Output Read command is 108 MHz.
+The maximum operating clock frequency for the Dual Output Read command is 104 MHz.
 For Dual Output Read commands, there are zero or eight dummy cycles required after the last address bit is shifted into SI before data begins shifting out of IO0 and IO1.
 This latency period (i.e., dummy cycles) allows the device's internal circuitry enough time to read from the initial address.
 During the dummy cycles, the data value on SI is a "don't care" and may be high impedance.
-The number of dummy cycles is determined by the frequency of SCK (refer to Table 7.7, Latency Codes on page 54).
+The number of dummy cycles is determined by the frequency of SCK (refer to Table 7.12, Latency Codes for SDR Enhanced High Performance on page 51).